 Coordinated Admission Program Universities The University of Texas at Tyler

 Financial need is determined once you submit the Free Application for Federal Student Aid (FAFSA).
-You may request that an application be mailed to your home address by calling 1-800-443-3243.
-The paper application process may take up to six weeks.
 It is recommended that you file an application electronically on the FAFSA web site.

 If you applied for financial aid for UT Austin (by completing the FAFSA) but plan to attend UT Tyler as part of the Coordinated Admission Program, you must make certain that UT Tyler is authorized to receive your FAFSA information.